Halvor Bunkholt

-Bunkholt was a member of Sauherad municipality council from 1934 to 1971, serving as deputy mayor in 1970-1971.
+Bunkholt was a member of the municipal council of Sauherad Municipality from 1934 to 1971, serving as deputy mayor in 1970-1971.
 He chaired the countywide party chapter from 1945 to 1947.

 Outside politics he graduated from the police academy and spent most of his career as bailiff.
 Having worked nine years as an assistant banker, he sat on the board for local savings banks.